ETFdb Logo

 1. Technology Select Sector SPDR ETF (XLK A): tries to reflect the performance of the Technology Select Sector Index, which is comprised of technology and telecom sector of the S&P 500.
 The ETF includes companies from technology hardware, storage, and peripherals; software; diversified telecommunication services; communications equipment; semiconductors and semiconductor equipment; internet software and services; IT services; electronic equipment, instruments and components; and wireless telecommunication services.

-2. Fidelity MSCI Information Technology Index ETF (FTEC ): tries to reflect the performance of the Nasdaq-100 Technology Sector Index, which consists of companies in the Nasdaq-100 Index classified as technology according to the Industry Classification Benchmark.
+2. Fidelity MSCI Information Technology Index ETF (FTEC A): tries to reflect the performance of the Nasdaq-100 Technology Sector Index, which consists of companies in the Nasdaq-100 Index classified as technology according to the Industry Classification Benchmark.
 QTEC currently holds 34 components and more-or-less equally weights its holdings.

-3. iShares U.S. Technology ETF (IYW A-): reflects the performance of the Dow Jones U.S. Information Technology Index, which includes all tech sector picks in the Dow Jones U.S. Index.
+3. iShares U.S. Technology ETF (IYW A): reflects the performance of the Dow Jones U.S. Information Technology Index, which includes all tech sector picks in the Dow Jones U.S. Index.
 Due to the Dow Jones’ classification of information tech names, healthcare technology stocks may be included while payment technology stocks are excluded.

 This article originally appeared on ETFTrends.com